Google uses your and other people's navigation data to improve Maps.

-- All the time: The app can access your location at any time.
+- Allow all the time: The app can access your location at any time.

-- Only while using the app: Your location can only be accessed while you’re using the app.
+- Allow only while using the app: Your location can only be accessed while you’re using the app.

 - Deny: The app is unable to use your location, even while you’re using the app.